The body speaks in the only language it knows.

-Somatic therapy is a gentle and effective approach to releasing painful memories stored in the body that are outside of your conscious awareness and restoring an integrated sense of personal wholeness using effective tools to transform from within.
+Somatic therapy is a gentle and effective approach to expressing and releasing painful memories that are outside of your conscious awareness and restoring an integrated sense of personal wholeness using effective tools to transform from within.

 Somatic therapy invites you to access the innate intelligence within you, exploring the deep connection between your mind and body through physical sensations and emotions to facilitate organic healing and transformation.